OmerBotbol/bedder/README.md

    - Can search a place to stay by city/google maps/GPS
    - Can filter assets
    - Like a place he would like to stay
-   - If the host liked hom back their contact information will publish for both of them to confirm the order
+   - If the host liked him back, their contact information will publish for both of them to confirm the order

 Both host and guset, have a profile page to view their deatils and an my orders page to watch their order status